-The School of Music is now accepting applications to audition for the 2023-24 academic year.
-Please complete the audition application form through Acceptd, using the button on the righthand side of this page.
+The School of Music is now accepting applications to audition for the 2025-2026 academic year.
+Please click the “Application” button to apply for an audition.

 Live auditions will take place in the Coulter Building on the WCU campus on the following days:

-Please note that you must also apply for admission to the University and for scholarship consideration by February 1, 2023.
-While the university will continue to accept undergraduate applications after February 1, students who apply after the February 1 scholarship deadline cannot not be considered for scholarships in the 2023-24 school year.
+Please note that you must also apply for admission to the University and for scholarship consideration by February 1.
+While the university will continue to accept undergraduate applications after February 1, students who apply after the February 1 scholarship deadline cannot not be considered for scholarships for the upcoming academic year.

 For more information, please contact the School of Music at: